Abscess Requiring Drainage

 If your wound begins to develop an infection, it is important to recognize the symptoms so they can be treated as early as possible.
 If redness begins to spread out from the wound, or if it begins to swell and increase in tenderness, or if you see green or yellow pus, you should seek medical attention immediately.
 Other signs include swollen lymph nodes, body aches, chills, or fever.

 What to Expect

-When you come to the iCare with a wound injury, our highly trained staff will perform a physical exam to assess the seriousness of your wound.
+When you come to the iCare with an abscess or infection of injury site, our highly trained staff will perform a physical exam to assess the seriousness of your wound.
 Depending on how large, deep, or infected it is, our team will treat you in the appropriate setting.
-After a medical history review and exam, our qualified doctor and nurses will clean and treat your wound, usually with stitches or antibiotic ointments.
+After a medical history review and exam, our qualified team will clean and treat your wound including assessing the need for stitches or antibiotic ointments.
 They will then dress or bandage your wound.

 After your wound is treated at iCare, the practitioner will leave you with specific instructions for caring for your wound after your visit.
 However, as a general guide, it is best to keep all wounds clean in order to prevent infection.
 Wash your wound with clean water and a mild soap per your doctor’s instructions.
 If provided with an antibiotic cream, apply a thin layer before dressing it.
 Dress or bandage your wound loosely so that blood flow is not restricted, and be sure to change the dressing daily so that an infection does not begin to grow.
 Refrain from scratching any itchy scabs so that they can heal properly.